CNDY1390/HEIF-to-JPG/README.md

 ## Usage
 ### Python Script
-1. Place the script, the image to be converted, and `mi_dci_p3.icc` in the same directory.
+1. Place the script and the image to be converted in the same directory.
 2. Edit the `.py` script file and enter the name of the image to be converted.
 3. Run the script.

 ### Packaged exe
-1. Place the program, the image to be converted, and `mi_dci_p3.icc` in the same directory.
-2. Run the program.
+1. Run the program.
-3. Enter the name of the image to be converted.
+2. Follow the instruction.

 > [!IMPORTANT]
 > The packaged exe version may trigger false virus alerts.
 Please allow it to run.
 If you are concerned, you can run it offline or download the source code for inspection.